310Team8/310Team8-FinTrack/CONTRIBUTING.md

 ## How to File a Bug Report
 To file a bug report, please follow these steps:
 1. **Search for existing issues**: Before creating a new issue, please check if it already exists.
-2. **Open a new issue**: If the bug hasn't been reported, create a new issue and include the following information:
+2. **Open a new issue**: If the bug hasn't been reported, create a  <a href="https://github.com/shyke0611/dcd/issues/new?labels=bug&template=bug_report.md">Report Bug</a> and include the following information:
    - **Summary**: A clear and descriptive title with a brief summary of the bug.
    - **Steps to Reproduce**: Steps to reproduce the issue.
    - **Expected Behaviour**: What you expected to happen.